mvpkit/mvp-api/README.md

-# Liftjs API using Nest.js

-> Liftjs API provides you with a standard set of API routes you normally need for a project.
-> We lifted all the heavy-work for you.
+# Liftjs is a Nest.js kickstart framework that have done most of the heavy "lifting" for you.
-> Perfect for MVPs and other kickstart projects.
+> It's built as a rapid development framework, which is suitable for MVPs, SaaS and other startups and projects.

+### Why you'll love it
+- pre-configured Config, Auth, and User modules
+- pre-configured Passport authentication that supports common auth strategies including Local, Google, and Facebook
+- pre-configured SMTP emails
+- a robust base Service class that comes with several useful database related calls

-## What is Done
+##### Done
 - 04/30/20: setup Nest.js
 - 05/01/20: create user module
 - 05/01/20: create user login, register routes